-Whether you use Twitter for publishing, monitoring, or customer service, you need to measure your efforts.
-Luckily, you can choose from a variety of Twitter analytics tools to help do this.
+Whether you use Twitter for traffic driving, lead generation, influencer outreach, brand monitoring, or customer service, you need to measure your efforts.
+Luckily, you can choose from a variety of Twitter analytics tools to help you do this.

 Which are the best Twitter analytics tools with which to get started?